Vikas350/DreamState/README.md

 ## Setup Instructions

 1. Clone the repository.
+2. Add the `.env` file in the root folder(MONGO_URI, PORT, JWT_SECRET) and in the client folder(VITE_FIREBASE_API_KEY)
-2. Install dependencies using `npm install` in the root folder and the client folder.
+3. Install dependencies using `npm install` in the root folder and the client folder.
-3. Start the frontend and backend servers using `npm run dev`.
+4. Start the frontend and backend servers using `npm run dev`.
-4. Access the application frontend at `http://localhost:5173` and backend API at `http://localhost:3000`.
+5. Access the application frontend at `http://localhost:5173` and backend API at `http://localhost:3000`.

 ## Contributing